Capital

 Should I tip in Tanzania?

-Tipping is appreciated in Tanzania, especially in tourist areas.
-In restaurants, a 5-10% tip is common if not included in the bill.
-For safari guides and hotel staff, small tips in Tanzanian Shillings are welcome.
-From 2025, tipping should be in local currency due to new regulations.
+Tipping is appreciated in Tanzania, especially in the tourism industry.
+In restaurants, a 5 to 10% tip is welcome if not included in the bill.
+For safari guides and hotel staff, 10 to 15% in local currency is common, and we recommend carrying some small bills for tipping as it's a nice gesture for good service.

 What should I wear in Tanzania?